sh4444dow/Nextcloud-Installation-Script/README.md

 That's it!
 Once it's done, visit your website and enjoy Nextcloud!

 # Usage
-Download or clone this repository.

-After that, set +x to the script and run it:
 ```
 wget https://git.io/nextcloud --no-check-certificate -O nextcloud-install.sh && bash nextcloud-install.sh
 ```